-We have examined Escambia Charter School, Inc.'s (the "School") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended June 30, 2016.
-Management is responsible for the School's compliance with those requirements.
+We have examined Escambia Charter School, Inc.'s (the "School") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended June 30, 2017.
+The School's management is responsible for the School's compliance with those requirements.
 Our responsibility is to express an opinion on the School's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the School's compliance with those requirements and performing such procedures as we considered necessary in the circumstances.
-We believe that our examination provided a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the School is in compliance with specified requirements, in all material respects.
+An examination involves performing procedures to obtain evidence about the School's compliance with specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of noncompliance with specified requirements, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

 Our examination does not provide a legal determination on the School's compliance with specified requirements.

-In our opinion, the School complied, in all material respects, with the aforementioned requirements for the year ended June 30, 2016.
+In our opinion, the School complied, in all material respects, with the aforementioned requirements for the year ended June 30, 2017.